losizm/scamper/README.md

 represented as `SetCookie`.

-Along with name and value, `SetCookie` provides additional attributes, such as the path for which the cookie is valid, when the cookie expires, whether the cookie should be sent over secure channels only, and a few others.
+Along with name and value, `SetCookie` provides additional attributes, such as the path to which the cookie is valid, when the cookie expires, whether the cookie should be sent over secure channels only, and a few others.

 ```scala